Sinchananiranjan/TRAFFICSIGNBOARDDETECTION/README.md

-MULTI LINGUAL TRAFFIC SIGN BOARD DETECTION
+MULTI LINGUAL TRAFFIC SIGN BOARD DETECTION.

 🚦 Traffic Sign Board Detection Using Deep Learning This project focuses on detecting traffic signboards using a deep learning-based object detection approach.
 It is designed to aid autonomous vehicle systems and smart traffic management by recognizing traffic signs in real-time.